 11 Blanc Vermouth Cocktails and How to Use it

-Many view vermouth as a binary between dry and sweet, yet an in-between exists where the balance of flavors defies common categorization: blanc vermouth (French) or bianco (Italian).
+Many view vermouth as a binary between dry and sweet, yet an in-between exists where the balance semi-sweet and semi-dry of flavors defies common categorization: blanc vermouth (French) or bianco (Italian).
 Likely because it doesn’t have an iconic classic cocktail like a Manhattan or Martini, blanc is often overlooked, as are the myriad of blanc vermouth cocktail recipes.

 All vermouths are made with wine, fortified with neutral alcohol, and infused with aromatics.
 Each brand has a propriety blend of botanicals.
 The French blanc version is lightly sweet with a hint of bitterness, whereas the Italian bianco has stronger vanilla notes, making it taste sweeter.
 However, as it is a lesser known and more obscure spirit, blanc and bianco are often used interchangeably.